Postage stamps and postal history of the Danish West Indies: Currency reform

 As a result of the currency reform, in 1905, new stamps were issued.
 Values from 5b to 50b had a silhouette of King Christian IX, while 1fr, 2fr, and 5fr depicted the sailing ship Ingolf in St. Thomas harbor.
 New postage dues were required as well.
 Additional 5b stamps were produced by surcharging older stamps.

-A definitive series of 1907 depicted Frederick VIII, followed in 1915 by a series for Christian X.
+A definitive series of 1907 depicted Frederik VIII, followed in 1915 by a series for Christian X.

 A few types are cheaply available today, such as the low values of the 1907 issue, but most fall into the US$10-20 range.
 Because the letter-writing population was very small, perhaps just a few hundred persons, used copies are often valued more highly by collectors, and both forged and favor cancellations are known to have been made.

 When the islands were sold to the United States in 1917 and renamed the United States Virgin Islands, the colony ceased producing its own postage stamps.